microsoftgraph/msgraph-training-changenotifications/demos/04-azure-eventhub-listener/README.md

 1. Additional options are available on the Networking, Data protection, Advanced, and Tags tabs.
 To use Azure Data Lake Storage, choose the Advanced tab, and then set Hierarchical namespace to Enabled.
 For more information, see Azure Data Lake Storage Gen2 Introduction
 1. Select Review + Create to review your storage account settings and create the account.
 1. Select Create.
-1. After deployment of the resourse, click view resource and go to the Access Keys menu.
+1. After deployment of the resource, click view resource and go to the Access Keys menu.
 1. Click the `show keys` button and copy the Key1 `key` value for usage in the Event hub listener configuration.